 A: The ETRN.com e-mail servers do not limit the size of individual e-mail attachments.
 The ETRN.com e-mail servers do impose a 400 MB maximum total message size limit.
+Our Hosted Exchange and Kerio Hosted E-Mail services have a 50 MB maximum message size limit.
 Individual customers can choose a smaller message size limit.
 We can also customize the handling of "over-sized" e-mails.
 Please contact us to discuss your specific needs.
 A couple of important facts:

 - Attachments are typically encoded in what is called Base64.
 As a result, the actual length of MIME-compliant Base64-encoded binary data is usually about 137% of the original file size.

 - E-mails often contain both plain text and HTML components.
 This also increases the overall size of the e-mail.

 A: The short answer: it depends.
 The long answer: If you are currently using POP3 retrieve (and remove) your e-mail from the server, then yes.
 This is because the e-mails are only stored on your server.
 There are at least two ways we can help to resolve this problem:

 - Configure your e-mail client to connect to the ETRN.com servers using IMAP instead of POP3.
 With IMAP your e-mail is stored primarily on the server and your e-mail client may only be storing a copy of your e-mails.
 Many modern e-mail clients (like Thunderbird 3.x) employ synchronization techniques to improve the performance of IMAP.
 This enables virtually all of the same functionality as POP3 along with keeping a copy of your e-mails on the server.

 - Subscribe to our E-Mail Archiving Service.
 With E-Mail Archiving Service, a copy of every e-mail you receive (and send) is archived to a separate server.
 For more information, please see this page or contact us to discuss your specific needs.